-- Study of educational methods in order to enhance the quality of anatomy teaching for students from Slovak Republic and students from abroad, which should be made according to recommendations of European Union experts.
-Teaching of anatomy for Slovak and foreign students should be coordinated with the use of the same educational approaches for both groups of students.
+Study of educational methods in order to enhance the quality of teaching anatomy for Slovak and foreign students which should be made according to recommendations of European Union experts.
+Teaching anatomy for Slovak and foreign students should be coordinated with using of the same educational approaches for all of them.
 There is an aim to gain good knowledge of anatomy structures of human body with the implementation of their clinical importance in medical practice.

-- Department of Anatomy collaborate with other departments of Medical Faculty, Faculty of Science UPJŠ, Department of Histology and Embryology Jessenius Faculty of Medicine UK and Institute of Neurobiology SAS
+Department of Anatomy collaborate with other departments of Medical Faculty, Department of Histology and Embryology Jessenius Faculty of Medicine UK and Institute of Neurobiology SAS.